eprosync/interserve/README.md

 This initially was an experiment to see if we can use HTTP as a form of deferred networking, while not requiring any form of external communication outside the process.\
 Courtesy of Buildstruct for allowing me to reliably test this under their player-base.

-**This has only been tested on a 25 player sandbox server, usage on high-capacity servers is discuraged as I have not realiably been able to test this.**\
-**Do note that this does open ports & accepts HTTP requests, we recommend configuring this behind mitigation services such as Cloudflare.**
+**Do note that this does open ports & accepts HTTP requests, we recommend configuring this behind mitigation services such as Cloudflare.**\
 You can find the binary here: https://github.com/eprosync/interstellar_gmod

 ## Pros/Cons